 The runtime linker is capable of generating profiling information for any shared objects processed during the running of an application.
-This is possible because the runtime linker is responsible for binding shared objects to an application and is therefore able to intercept any global function bindings (these bindings take place through .plt entries - see "When Relocations Are Performed" on page 52 for details of this mechanism).
+This is possible because the runtime linker is responsible for binding shared objects to an application and is therefore able to intercept any global function bindings (these bindings take place through .plt entries - see "When Relocations Are Performed" on page 65 for details of this mechanism).

-The profiling of a shared object is enabled by specifying its name with the LD\PROFILE environment variable.
+The profiling of a shared object is enabled by specifying its name with the LD PROFILE environment variable.
 You can analyze one shared object at a time using this environment variable.
 However, the setting of the environment variable can be used to analyze one or more applications use of the shared object.
 In the following example the use of libc by the single invocation of the command ls(1) is analyzed:

 '''

-$ LD_PROFILE=libc.so.1
+$ LD PROFILE=libc.so.1 ls -1

 '''

-In the following example the environment variable setting will cause any application's use of libc to accumulate the analyzed information for the duration that the environment variable is set:
+In the following example the environment variable setting is recorded in a configuration file and will cause any application's use of libc to accumulate the analyzed information:

 '''

-$ LD_PROFILE=libc.so.1; export LD_PROFILE
+-e LD PROFILE=libc.so.1

 $ ls -1

 $ make

 $ ...

 '''

 When profiling is enabled, a profile data file is created, if it doesn't already exist, and is mapped by the runtime linker.
-In the above examples, this data file is /var/tmp/libc.so.1.profile.
-64-bit libraries require an extended profile format and are written using the .profilex suffix.
+In the above examples, this data file is /var/tmp/libc.so.1.profile.64-bit libraries require an extended profile format and are written using the .profilex suffix.
 You can also specify an alternative directory to store the profile data using the LD\PROFILE\OUTPUT environment variable.